Concept Cars That We Want on the Road Jan 6, 2017 by Ian (Driver Weekly)

 Automakers use concept cars to test new ideas and reveal new styles.
 While some features and stylistic cues enter production, all too often the concept car is a sad reminder of what might have been.
 There are some concept cars that deserve to enter production.
 These are the amazing cars that we always wished we could drive.

 Drivers were excited for a four-door sports sedan from Ford inspired by the full-size muscle cars of the 1960s.
 There was nothing about this car that wasn’t ready for production: solid platform, existing engine, bold look.
-Reviewers noted that a production model could be a serious challenger for the Chrysler 300.
-Even if interior touches such as four-point belts and a square steering wheel didn’t end up in mass production, we would have loved the four-door Interceptor.
+At the time, reviewers noted that a production model could be a serious challenger for the Chrysler 300.
+Even if interior touches such as four-point belts and a square steering wheel didn’t end up in mass production, we would have loved the production Interceptor.

 1 of 12